cabaceira/ps-event-interfaces-app/README.md

 ## ps-event-interfaces-listeners

-This Project contains unit samples for the event interfaces suported in Rocket.Chat apps engine.
+This project contains unit samples for the event interfaces supported in Rocket.Chat [Apps Engine](https://developer.rocket.chat/apps-engine/rocket.chat-apps-engine).

 ![](images/event-interfaces.webp)

 When an event occurs, there are pre-handlers and post-handlers.

 * The set of **pre-handlers** are executed before the event is completed.
-*
 * The set of **post-handlers** are executed when the event is completed.

-Rocket.Chat reccomends pre-handlers to modify, extend, or change the data used for the event.

-If you want to listen for an event and _not modify anything_, **use the post-handlers**.
+Rocket.Chat recommends using pre-handlers to modify, extend, or change the data used for the event.
+If you want to listen for an event and _not modify anything_, use the post-handlers.

 The handlers can operate in different ways :

-**Prevent**
-: Determines whether the event should be prevented or not.
+* **Prevent**: Determines whether the event should be prevented or not.

-**Extend**
-: Allows extending the data without being destructive of the data (adding an attachment to a message for example).
+* **Extend**: Allows extending the data without being destructive of the data (adding an attachment to a message, for example).

-**Modify**
-: Allows for destructive changes to the data (change any data).
+* **Modify**: Allows for destructive changes to the data (change any data).

-**IPreEvent**
-: Handlers that are called before an event happens.
+* **IPreEvent**: Handlers that are called before an event happens.

-**IPostEvent**
-: Handlers that are called after an event happens.
+* **IPostEvent**: Handlers that are called after an event happens.

 To use events, our events app must implement the event interfaces and this is done by using the keyword implements and the name of the events, comma separated.

-This project is based on explanatory examples for all existing event-interfaces that can be accessed via apps-engine.
+This project is based on explanatory examples for all existing event interfaces that can be accessed via Apps Engine.
 Each example has a corresponding video with the event-listener in action from a developer perspective.

 ## Getting Started